 Systems engineering concept that identifies the phases that a system passes through, from concept to retirement.
 There are different concerns and activities associated with each phase of the life cycle.

-locality

-Generic term used in election contexts to signify a town, village or city contained within an

-election jurisdiction, such as a county.

 logic and accuracy testing

 Equipment and system readiness tests whose purpose is to detect malfunctioning devices and improper election-specific setup before the equipment or systems are used in an election.
 Election officials conduct L&A tests prior to the start of an election as part of the process of setting up the system and the devices for an election according to jurisdiction practices and conforming to any state laws.